RajalNaqvi/Apex-ETL/README.md

 ## Features

-- **ETL with Full Load**: Easily extract data from different sources, transform it according to your requirements, and load it into your preferred target location.
+- **ETL with Full Load**: Easily extract data from different sources, and load it into your preferred target location.

 ## Getting Started